nrfconnect/sdk-nrf/samples/cellular/ciphersuites/README.rst

    TLS ciphersuites sample started certificate match waiting for network..
-OK trying all ciphersuites to find which ones are supported... trying ciphersuite: TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384 connecting to example.com... connect() failed, err: 95, Operation not supported on socket trying ciphersuite: TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA
+OK trying all ciphersuites to find out which ones are supported... trying ciphersuite: TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA384 connecting to example.com... connect() failed, err: 95, Operation not supported on socket trying ciphersuite: TLS_ECDHE_ECDSA_WITH_AES_256_CBC_SHA